rsmaller/carg/README.md

 `carg_arg_assert()` is designed for this; it accepts the number of argument assertions as an argument.
 All assertions after that are two arguments each.

 The first argument should be the condition that must be met.
 This can be any expression which can be evaluated as a zero versus nonzero value.
-If this condition is that the argument is required, use `REQUIRED_ARGUMENT()` with the corresponding argument struct.
+If this condition is that the argument is required, use `carg_required()` with the corresponding argument struct.
-If two arguments should not be set at the same time, use `MUTUALLY_EXCLUSIVE()` with the corresponding structs.
+If two arguments should not be set at the same time, use `carg_mutually_exclusive()` with the corresponding structs.
-Lastly, `MUTUALLY_REQUIRED()` should be used to assert that two arguments must be set simultaneously when used.
+Lastly, `carg_mutually_required()` should be used to assert that two arguments must be set simultaneously when used.

 The second argument should be the message to display if the condition is not met.
-Set this to `USAGE_MESSAGE` to use the usage message instead.
+Set this to `NULL` to use the usage message instead.

 For example:

 ```
 carg_arg_assert(3,
         myInt > -1, "Int 1 must not be negative",
-        REQUIRED_ARGUMENT(myInt), USAGE_MESSAGE,
+        carg_required(myInt), NULL,
-        REQUIRED_ARGUMENT(myString), USAGE_MESSAGE
+        carg_required(myString), NULL
 );
 ```